MarkDickinson/shell_scripts/security-audit/README.txt

 Upgrade Notes: whenever upgrading between versions of this toolkit the
                new version of the data collection script should be run on all servers and a full processing run be performed on the reporting server.
-This is required to ensure any new data fields required by the new version of the processing script are present, not using the latest collection script results may generate false alerts and have missing needed information.
+This should be done to ensure any new data fields required by the new version of the processing script are present, not using the latest collection script results may generate false alerts and have missing needed information.
+               With every version upgrade of the processing script all servers that were processed under earlier versions must be processed again (although old version collected data files can be used).
+This is enforced by the processing script, even if you try to run it with a single server option it will detect all servers processed by an earlier processing version and re-process them to ensure their index entries are updated to match any changes in the new processing script.

 Redistribution: as long as it is never packaged for commercial use you
                 can copy and modify.